Cosmetic Dermatology in China & Trends in Cosmetic Tourism

 We also offer a range of treatments that are suitable for Asian skin tones that typically deal with wrinkle reduction and overall skin improvements to tone and clarity.
 Another popular treatment is Botox, which can be used to tone the jaw area for a non surgical jaw reduction and improve the contouring in this area of the face, while younger patients often seek acne reduction and acne scar treatments such as eMatrix™ Sublative Rejuvenation.

 For individuals looking to travel to the United States for treatment then we recommend combining a number of different complimentary procedures together to save time and money.
 Many of the procedures we offer have minimal downtime, and also can be carried out relatively fast which means that many of our clients can fit in an appointment during a business trip or a holiday to New York City.
-We expect there to be more patients from around the world in the coming years, including and especially from China – since at this point, only around 5 percent of them even have passports, and the Chinese government is issuing about 10 million new travel documents every year.

 If you are interested in finding out more about the range of cosmetic procedures that we offer Dr. Green can discuss which options will suit you best.
 To book an appointment, please contact our New York City based office or call 212 535 3088